 Those participating must conduct formal presentations of their research findings and ideation sketch development with at least nine photorealistic renderings of their proposals.
 In the California competition the students prepare actual models of their designs with various surface finishes generously prepared by local finishing companies.

-During the final judging process the best three designs that incorporate and depict the best use of different types of surface finishes are then chosen by a select panel of NASF industry leaders as well as faculty from the College of Creative Studies, and Art Center for Design in Pasadena.
+During the final judging process the best three designs that incorporate and depict the best use of different types of surface finishes are then chosen by a select panel of NASF industry leaders as well as faculty from the College of Creative Studies, and Art Center College of Design in Pasadena.